hoichi/hoichi.io/contents/blog/2019-11-04-Type-And-Test-Driven-Development.md

 let toArray: t => array(Post.t);
 ```

 Maybe we wouldn’t even end up with those useless `int` tests.
 Because I already smell trouble ahead.
-But let’s ignore the smell for a minute and see where where does this precarious path lead.
+But let’s ignore the smell for a minute and see where does this precarious path lead.

 ## A Stab at Sorting